Niagara's Industrial Beginnings and the Establishment of the State Reservation

 During his 1869 visit to Niagara Falls, Frederick Law Olmsted became aware of the industrial threat to Niagara's natural beauty.
 He developed a plan to preserve this scenic wonder for the public that culminated in the establishment of the State Reservation at Niagara.

 Location.
-43° 5.161′ N, 79° 3.899′ W. Marker is in Niagara Falls, New York, in Niagara County.
-Marker is at the intersection of Prospect Street and Old Falls Street, on the left when traveling north on Prospect Street.
-The Robert
+Marker has been reported missing.
+It was located near 43° 5.161′ N, 79° 3.899′ W. Marker was in Niagara Falls, New York, in Niagara County.
+Marker was at the

 Also see . . .

 1. Niagara Falls State Park - Wikipedia.
 The Niagara Reservation, now named Niagara Falls State Park, was declared a U.S. National Historic Landmark in 1963.
 (Submitted on December 8, 2014, by Anton Schwarzmueller of Wilson, New York.)